bnossum/midgetv/README.md

 - Cleanup on where produced files appears, then add produced files to a release
 - Cleanup on code, with some optimized code to reinsert
 - Verification on startup conditions must be tighter
+- Write and test exhaustive CSR code, just now only a minimum exists
 - Better documentation
 - A number of test programs on modules will be added
 - Bootloader program